 2.7 Utility Non-Performance.
 You agree that our performance under this Agreement is in certain respects contingent upon the performance of each applicable Utility of its obligations to Competitive Suppliers and customers of Competitive Suppliers under the applicable Law and Rules, which performance we cannot control.
 Therefore, if any Utility fails or refuses to perform any such obligation (including the obligation to pay amounts owed to us as your Competitive Supplier) we may terminate any Transaction affected by such failure or refusal (but no other Transactions) upon at least 30 days prior written notice to you.
 In the case of a termination under this Section, we will calculate our Early Termination Payment for the affected Transactions as set forth in Section 3.3 as if we were the Non-Defaulting Party, as of the effective date of such termination.
 The Early Termination Payment will be due to or due from us as if we were the Non-Defaulting Party as appropriate, such payments to be made as set forth in Section 3.5.
 Any termination under this Section will be effective at 24:00:00, Local Time, on the applicable Utility Transfer Date.

 2.8 Billing and Payment.
 We will send you (by regular mail, electronic mail, facsimile, electronic data transfer or other acceptable means) to the address specified on the applicable Confirmation an invoice for each Billing Cycle during each Transaction Term detailing all of the charges (plus Taxes) due with respect to each Account.
 Invoices are deemed received by you on the date sent or transmitted, unless after close of business, in which case they are deemed received on the next Business Day, except for invoices sent by regular mail, which are deemed received on the second (2nd) Business Day after mailing.
 We may return you at any time to Utility consolidated billing, provided that our doing so will not increase your charges hereunder.
 We will calculate all amounts due hereunder based upon your Actual Usage data as provided by the Utility, provided that we may elect at any time to instead use estimated consumption data (based upon the same period in the prior year and adjusted in good faith for the current period) and reconcile our charges with your Actual Usage on a quarterly basis.
 Our invoices are due ten days after receipt and amounts not paid as of such date will begin to accrue interest at the Interest Rate from such date until the date paid.
 If you in good faith dispute an invoice, you must provide us with a written explanation specifying the dispute and pay any undisputed portion by the due date.
 Disputed amounts subsequently determined to be due will be paid with interest accrued at the Interest Rate from the original due date until the date paid.
 A Utility may from time to time issue credits, refunds, rebates, or other similar adjustments ("Utility Invoice Credits") to you or us arising from services provided to you by a Utility or us during a Transaction Term.
-If a Utility Invoice Credit relates to energy generation (including, without limitation, “green” power ) or any other element that is included in the EESI Energy Price (as defined in the applicable Confirmation), we will be entitled to such Utility Invoice Credit.
+If a Utility Invoice Credit relates to energy generation ( save and except Utility Invoice Credits for “green” power which are, to the extent provided in the applicable Confirmation, to be credited to you) or any other element that is included in the EESI Energy Price (as defined in the applicable Confirmation), we will be entitled to such Utility Invoice Credit.
 If a Utility Invoice Credit relates to an element that is not included in the EESI Energy Price, you will be entitled to such Utility Invoice Credit.